pnp/cli-microsoft365/docs/manual/docs/cmd/spo/report/report-activityfilecounts.md

 `--verbose`|Runs command with verbose logging `--debug`|Runs command with debug logging

-## Remarks

-Any site on which users viewed, modified, uploaded, downloaded, shared, or synced files is considered an active site

 ## Examples

 Gets the number of unique, licensed users who interacted with files stored on SharePoint sites for the last week